sparkflows/sparkflows-docs/docs/user-guide/copilot/mcp-copilot.rst

    MCP Request and Response should follow the below Sparkflows format.

-   Example User Queries:
+   **Example User Queries:**

-   1. create read csv node with path S3://testdir/test.csv
+   1. Create read csv node with path S3://testdir/test.csv
-   2. create legoblockXMl with clusterid=jbh1875 and stepname=lego and deploy-mode=client
+   2. Create legoblockXMl with clusterid=jbh1875 and stepname=lego and deploy-mode=client

    Tool Api/Method should be present with tools/list

-   Tools List Request:
+   **Tools List Request:**

    {
      "jsonrpc" : "2.0",